SondagesPro/LS-radioToStarRating/README.md

 - Hovered item have `radiostar-drained radiostar-hover fa-star` class
 - Item before hovered item have `radiostar-drained fa-star` class

-Then you can use you nown class, some example :
+Then you can update the default style using this class, some example :

 1. Add a Not-applicable item before the star (code is NA)